sandermarechal/jejik-mt940/README.md

 from your bank.
 It needs to be unredacted because the MT940 isn't well defined and can be fickle.
 If you redact it, it is possible that the parser I write will work on the file you supplied but not on the real thing.
-Of course, I will redact the file for you when I ann it to my unit tests.
+Of course, I will redact the file for you when I add it to my unit tests.

 Do *not* add unredacted MT940 files in the issue tracker please.
 Send them to me privately.
 My e-mail address is listed in the source code files.